 Hood venting is how you allow the air to escape efficiently.
 The problem is that your hood sees a variety of pressure zones.
-As oncoming air moves up from the bumper and curves over the hood, you can see a velocity increase, reducing air pressure and causing lift.
-Then just a little ways away, the airflow hits the windshield, slowing the air down and increasing pressure, causing drag.
-Finding a smooth flow of laminar air and adding venting, much like we sell here, will allow the underhood air to vent.
-Aside from improving cooling efficiency, as the high pressure air under the hood is released, you’ll see a reduction in lift, improving the downforce of the vehicle.
+As oncoming air moves up from the bumper and curves over the hood, you can see a velocity increase.
+This reduces air pressure and causes lift.
+Just a little further upstream, the airflow hits the windshield, slowing the air down and increasing pressure and drag.
+Finding a smooth flow of laminar air and adding venting, much like we sell here, will allow the under-hood air to vent efficiently.
+Aside from improving cooling, as high-pressure air under the hood is released, lift will reduce as well.
+This improves the downforce of the vehicle.

-Front Tire Deflectors
+Front Tire Deflectors/Side Spats

 Flat Bottom and Rear Diffuser

 Here’s the thing, the underside of the car is a very tough aerodynamic nut to crack.
 You’ll have tire wake to deal with, which is way more intense than you can imagine.
 Moreover, the cool new front splitter you’ve designed will have major cascading effects behind it.
 Additionally, inflow from the sides of the car is a major challenge.
 Not to mention, a flat bottom needs to be properly sealed to the chassis above for the diffuser to work properly.
 Without the right flat bottom, the rear diffuser will not function as effectively, if at all.